yandex-cloud/docs/en/managed-clickhouse/operations/cluster-backups.md

     $ [!KEYREF yc-mdb-ch] cluster backup --help
     ```

-1. Request creation of a backup specifying the cluster name or ID:
+2. Request creation of a backup specifying the cluster name or ID:

     ```
-    $ [!KEYREF yc-mdb-ch] cluster backup my-mg-cluster
+    $ [!KEYREF yc-mdb-ch] cluster backup my-ch-cluster
     ```

     The cluster name and ID can be obtained with a [list of clusters](cluster-list.md#list-clusters).